danieljim99/react-2/README.md

  ## Run
  ```
  npm start
- Then wait, the page will show automatically
+ Then wait, the page will show automatically on your browser
  ```